TobiahRex/E-commerce-Serverless/README.md

   - The rest of the app sits on **React.js** & **React Router*(V3)** (with Code splitting), and **Redux**.

 ### Deployed on [Amazon S3](http://nj2jp-react.s3-website-ap-northeast-1.amazonaws.com/).
+  - Under Heavy Development and may at times not be working.
+Will update here once availability is 100%.

 <img src="http://i.imgur.com/40al5Mw.png" />